analogdevicesinc/adi_3dtof_image_stitching/README.md

 * Setup catkin workspace (with workspace folder named as "catkin_ws").
 If not done, follow these [steps](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#:~:text=you%20installed%20ROS.-,Create%20a%20ROS%20Workspace,-catkin).
 * System Date/Time is updated:
 Make sure the Date/Time is set properly before compiling and running the application.
 Connecting to a WiFi network would make sure the Date/Time is set properly.
 * NTP server is setup for device Synchronization.
-If not, follow the steps mentioned below to setup NTP server on Host:-
+If not, please refer this [Link](https://ubuntuforums.org/showthread.php?t=862620) to setup NTP server on Host.
-1. Install ntp ($sudo apt install ntpd)
-2. Add the following line in [/etc/ntp.conf]
-    ```
-    #This line needs to be added individually for each connected Tof Module
-    restrict <Ip address of Tof module> mask 255.255.255.0 nomodify notrap
-    ```
- (For more information please refer this [Link](https://ubuntuforums.org/showthread.php?t=862620).)

 Software Requirements for Running on [AAEON BOXER-8250AI](https://www.aaeon.com/en/p/ai-edge-solutions-nvidia-jetson-xavier-nx-boxer-8250ai) :
 * Nvidia Jetpack OS 5.0.2 .